The descriptor 'modern' has been applied to nearly every and any genre of object, and has lost much of its useful meaning.

 As mentioned above, part of Modernity was the shift in science towards using positivism to observe and describe absent of meaning.
 This is an example of the rejection of reference.
 Rejection, not because meaning was bad or useless, but because it was not able to appropriately, or authentically (please see my post on Movements for a greater analysis of authenticity) be implemented in a world quickly becoming fearless of the unknown.

 Parallel to meaning being removed from science, reference and forced interpretation was removed from buildings.
 No longer did buildings need to tell stories (Gutenberg had made sure of that as noted by Victor Hugo in his novel, Notre Dame de Paris) and instead the meaning could be applied by the viewer, rather than the architect (or commissioning body).
-Just look at the unfettered expanses of smooth white found in Wright's Guggenheim museum, or the crisp, almost primitive form employed in Mies van der Rohe's Seagram building.
+Just look at the unfettered expanses of smooth white found in Wright's Guggenheim museum, or the crisp, platonic form employed in Mies van der Rohe's Seagram building.
 These buildings were enabled by new construction methods arising from modern science and, as such, needed a new form-language.

 The Modern movement may now belong to the past, having been usurped (poorly perhaps) by post-modern ideals, however, it endures in many a design magazine and blog post.
 Being the most recent, all-encompassing, and authentic movement of the past 200 years at least, it deserves study, however, the question now becomes 'what of current times?'.
 Given the success of the Modern movement to wholly change our relationship with meaning and the unknown, what values most authentically represent our current circumstances?